kaltura/playkit-android-ima/README.md

 Benefit of using our plugin with our Player is that you don't need to handle Content and Ad playback separately.
 It is very easy to integrate with in a very few lines on code where App needs to pass Ad url in our `IMAConfig` and our plugin will handle Ad playback.
 Switching between Content and Ad playback will be taken care by plugin.

-It gives more out of the box features like Advertising Layout, Client Side Ad playback, Server Side Ad insertion or Dynamic Ad Interstion (DAI) and easy to use API mechanism.
+It gives more out of the box features like Advertising Layout, Client Side Ad playback, Server Side Ad insertion or Dynamic Ad Insertion (DAI) and easy to use API mechanism.

 For Client Side Ads, App should use IMAPlugin and for DAI, IMADAIPlugin should be used.